What is an air traffic controller?

 How often are new air traffic controllers hired?

-The FAA hires new air traffic controllers annually, so all the training and education can be coordinated.
+The FAA hires new controllers annually, so all the training and education can be coordinated.
 The number of open jobs each year depends on the needs of the airports and amount of people retiring from the position.

 Is the job of an air traffic controller the most stressful job in the world?